kristinmlee/dmc/README.md

 # dmc
 ## Distinguishing among modes of convergent adaptation using population genomic data

-This repository contains code associated with Lee and Coop (2017).

-#### MYAdIDAS extension
-Code for extension MYAdIDAS by Sivan Yair and Kristin Lee, associated with Oziolor et al. (2019) and modified for cases of adaptive introgression, can be found in [myAdidas](https://github.com/kristinmlee/dmc/tree/master/myAdidas).
-This also includes modifications for deletions, strong selection coefficients, and differences in effective population sizes among populations.
-See folder for complete details.
+This repository contains code associated with Lee and Coop (2017) and for extension MYAdIDAS by Sivan Yair and Kristin Lee, associated with Oziolor et al. (2019).

 ### 1. Scripts to run DMC
 + A fully worked example for how to use DMC can be found at [dmc_example.md](https://github.com/kristinmlee/dmc/blob/master/dmc_example.md)